hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Let's get started!

-# Pre-reqs: Setting up Python and Jupyter Lab environment:
+## Pre-reqs: Setting up Python and Jupyter Lab environment

 Run the below commands to set up a python virtual environment, and install all the python packages needed for this tutorial